Black Woman with Peonies

-Black Woman with Peonies by Frédéric Bazille (1870) located at the National Gallery of Art, Washington, D.C.

 Black Woman with Peonies also known as Négresse aux pivoines, Young Woman with Peonies, or Negress with Peonies, is a pair of paintings created by the French Impressionist painter Frédéric Bazille in the spring of 1870.
 Both paintings are oil on canvas, with one version on display at the National Gallery of Art in Washington, D.C. and the other on view at the Musée Fabre in Montpellier, France.
 The dimensions of both paintings are 60.3 cm (23.7 in) × 75.2 cm (29.6 in).